The ultimate guide to display advertising

 So what is it about display advertising that makes it such an attractive option for digital marketers?

-In this chapter, we highlight four key reasons why display advertising is a vital part of any marketing strategy.
+In this chapter, we highlight five key reasons why display advertising is a vital part of any marketing strategy.
 Including:

 - How display advertising can increase brand awareness

 - Personalise your approach with contextual and demographic targeting